 Summary

-This should provide all the information a recruiter needs to make a qualified call on whether you should be brought to interview!
+This should provide all the information a recruiter needs to make a qualified call about whether you should be brought to the interview!

-To find out more about job opportunities, or if you need resume help when applying for EEG roles, simply get in touch with our career coaches.
+To find out more about job opportunities or if you need help with your resume when applying for EEG roles, contact our career coaches.